Approximating pathwidth for graphs of small treewidth: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{thm:existence}] The proof goes by induction on $h$.
 The statement is true for $h=0$: if a connected graph $G$ has a cycle or a vertex of degree at least $3$, then $G\in\calT_1$, and otherwise $G$ is a path, so $\pw(G)\leq 1$.
 For the rest of the proof, assume that $h\geq 1$ and the statement is true for $h-1$.

 Let $G$ be a connected graph width treewidth at most $t-1$ and $(T,\{B_x\}_{x\in V(T)})$ be an optimal tree decomposition of $G$ obtained from Lemma~\ref{lem:connected-decomposition}.
 Thus $\size{B_x}\leq t$ for every node $x$ of $T$ and $G_{x|y}$ is connected for every oriented edge $xy$ of $T$.
 For every oriented edge $xy$ of $T$, let $F_{x|y}$ be the subgraph of $G$ induced on the vertices not in $G_{y|x}$, that is, on the vertices that belong only to bags in $T_{x|y}$ and to no other bags.
-Let $E$ be the set of edges $xy$ of $T$ such that some connected components of both $F_{x|y}$ and $F_{y|x}$ belong to $\calT_h$.
+Let $E$ be the set of edges $xy$ of $T$ such that both $F_{x|y}$ and $F_{y|x}$ have a connected component belonging to $\calT_h$.

 Suppose $E=\emptyset$.
 It follows that every pair of trees of the form $T_{x|y}$ such that $F_{x|y}$ has a connected component in $\calT_h$ has a common node.
 This implies that all such trees have a common node, say $z$, by the well-known fact that subtrees of a tree have the Helly property \cite[Theorem~4.1]{Horn72}.
 For every neighbor $y$ of $z$ in $T$ and every connected component $C$ of $F_{y|z}$, since $C\notin\calT_h$, the induction hypothesis gives $\pw(C)\leq t(h-1)+1$.
 Lemma~\ref{lem:combine}~\ref{item:combine-vertex} applied with $q=z$ yields $\pw(G)\leq th+1$.